PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Introduction

 \section{Introduction}

 Large language models (LLMs) such as GPT-3.5~\cite{brown2020language}, GPT-4~\cite{achiam2023gpt}, and PaLM 2~\cite{anil2023palm} are widely deployed in the real world for their exceptional generative capabilities.
 Despite their success, they also have inherent limitations.
-For instance, they lack up-to-date knowledge as they are pre-trained on past data (e.g., the cutoff date for the pre-training data of GPT-4 is April 2023~\cite{achiam2023gpt}); they exhibit hallucination behaviors~\cite{ji2023survey} (e.g., generate inaccurate content); they could have gaps of knowledge in particular domains (e.g., medical domain), especially when the data is scarce or restricted due to privacy concerns.
-Those limitations pose severe challenges for many real-world applications in healthcare~\cite{al2023transforming, wang2023potential}, finance~\cite{loukas2023making}, legal consulting~\cite{kuppa2023chain, mahari2021autolaw}, scientific research~\cite{kumar2023mycrunchgpt, boyko2023interdisciplinary, prince2023opportunities}, etc.
+For instance, they lack up-to-date knowledge as they are pre-trained on past data (e.g., the cutoff date for the pre-training data of GPT-4 is April 2023~\cite{achiam2023gpt}); they exhibit hallucination behaviors~\cite{ji2023survey} (e.g., generate inaccurate answers); they could have gaps of knowledge in particular domains (e.g., the medical domain).
+These limitations pose severe challenges for deploying LLMs in many real-world applications in healthcare~\cite{al2023transforming, wang2023potential}, finance~\cite{loukas2023making}, law~\cite{kuppa2023chain, mahari2021autolaw}, and scientific research~\cite{kumar2023mycrunchgpt, boyko2023interdisciplinary, prince2023opportunities} fields.